dogkeeper886/openai/Test cases/WPA3 Enterprise/Client Connectivity Diagnostics - WPA3 Enterprise.md

-Test Case: Client Connectivity Diagnostics - WPA3 SAE
+Test Case: Client Connectivity Diagnostics - WPA3 Enterprise

 Summary:
-This test case focuses on verifying the functionality of the Client Connectivity Diagnostics tool in the context of a WPA3 SAE network.
-The test ensures that the tool correctly diagnoses and troubleshoots connectivity issues for wireless clients attempting to connect to the network.
+This test case focuses on Client Connectivity Diagnostics for a WPA3 Enterprise network.
+The test verifies the functionality of the Client Connectivity Diagnostics tool by following the steps provided.
+It includes validating input fields, initiating connectivity trace, observing the flow diagram, and ensuring accurate representation of the connection status.
+The expected results involve the tool correctly displaying relevant information, analyzing frames, identifying connection problems, and providing accurate troubleshooting details.

 Preconditions:
-1. Active WPA3 SAE network
+1. Active WPA3 Enterprise network
 2. Wi-Fi access point
 3. Wireless client
+4. Authentication server

-Here's a step-by-step guide to creating a WPA3 SAE WLAN network:
+Here are the step-by-step instructions to create a WPA3 Enterprise network:
 1. On the navigation bar, click Wi-Fi > Wi-Fi Networks > Wi-Fi Networks List.
 2. The Networks page will be displayed.
-3. Click "Add Wi-Fi Network" or select a PSK network setting to clone from the table.
+Click "Add Wi-Fi Network".
-4. The Create New Network page will be displayed.
+3. The "Create New Network" page will be displayed.
-5. In the Network Details tab, complete the following settings:
+4. Complete the Network Details settings:
-   - Network Name: Enter a name (up to 32 characters) for the network.
+   - Enter a name (up to 32 characters) for the network.
-   - Network Type: Select "Pre-Shared Key (PSK)".
-6. Click "Next".
+   - Select "Enterprise AAA (802.1X)" as the Network Type.
+   - Click "Next" to proceed.
-7. The PSK Settings tab will be displayed.
+5. The "Enterprise AAA (802.1X) Settings" page will be displayed.
-8. Complete the settings on the PSK Settings tab:
+6. Complete the settings on the Enterprise AAA (802.1X) Settings page:
-   - SAE Passphrase: Enter a minimum eight-character passphrase for users to access the network.
-   - Security Protocol: Select "WPA3" as the security protocol.
+   - Select the Security Protocol WPA3 from the drop-down list.
+   - Select an existing RADIUS Server from the drop-down list or add a new RADIUS Server by clicking "Add Server" and configuring it.
-9. Click "Next" to move to the Venues page.
+7. Click "Next" to move to the Venues page.
-10. Configure the venues in which you want to activate this network.
+8. Configure the venues in which you want to activate this network.
-11. Click "Next" to move to the Summary page.
+9. Click "Next" to move to the Summary page.
-12. Review the settings on the Summary page.
+10. Review the settings on the Summary page.
-13. Click "Finish" to complete the process.
+11. Click "Finish" to complete the process.

 Test Steps:
 1. Open the WEB GUI and navigate to the Client Connectivity Diagnostics tool.